yo-romlogunov/YO-Group-Matcher/README.md

 8. Update Checking: Automatic Checking: Always stay up-to-date with the latest updates and improvements of the script directly from the control panel.Simple Update Link: Easily navigate to the download page for new versions with a direct link.

+Install

+### Windows

+Move YO Group Matcher.jsx to *C: Program Files Adobe After Effects <version> Support Files Scripts ScriptUI Panels *

+Restart After Effects (if it is open)

+*Window > YO Group Matcher*

+Place the panel in a space that is convenient for you in the After Effects interface

+### Mac

+Move YO Group Matcher.jsx file to */Applications/Adobe After Effects <version>/Scripts/ScriptUI Panels/*

+Restart After Effects (if it is open)

+*Window > YO Group Matcher*

+Place the panel in a space that is convenient for you in the After Effects interface

+### Update

+When a new version is released, simply replace the old script file with a new one and restart After Effects.

 _How It Works:_

 1. Creating a Group: Click the “Create a New Layer Group” or “Create a New Effects Group” button.
 Enter the group name, prefix, and select a color label.
 Add the selected layers or effects to the created group for easy management.